 You are required to complete formal police training, passing all tests.
 Additional training for your division is a must afterward.

 If you’re passionate about equine wellbeing, you might be interested in becoming an animal abuse investigator.
 You can advocate for horses by protecting them or extracting them from harmful or neglectful situations.

 Being an animal abuse investigator requires both a big heart and a strong stomach.
-You are going to see a lot of heartbreaking situations that can break your spirit.
+You are going to see many heartbreaking situations that can affect your spirit.
 But if you can learn to compartmentalize these things mentally, you can be a compassionate but efficient worker.

-Though there is no official degree for animal abuse positions, criminal justice and animal science are great studies of interest.
+Although there is no official degree for animal abuse positions, criminal justice and animal science are studies of interest.

 12. Equestrian Illustration Artist

 If you’re a person with an artist’s hand, maybe horse illustration is up your alley.
 Your clients will pay you to do a commission portrait in your style.
 You can offer your work online or in a gallery and work diligently to produce attractive works.

 Illustration work is incredibly creative, and all you really need is the willingness to practice your craft, along with a touch of natural talent.
 Pair those with superb marketing skills and a social presence, and you can make a living from this.
 Many illustration artists are freelancers, so you can work for yourself.

 If you have graphic design experience, you might also create logos for horse-related websites or advertisements.